WestDRI/wgpages/content/julia202202/julia-05-threads-julia-set.md

 1. Load Base.Threads.
 1. Add `@threads` before the outer loop, and time this parallel loop.

-On my laptop with 8 threads the timing is 193.942 ms (4.8X speedup) which is good but not great ...
-In terms of row-major vs. column-major loop order, we are doing the faster one here (try changing `stability[i,j]` to `stability[j,i]`).
-On Uu the serial runtime was 2.844 s, and with 8 threads it went down to 1.030 s (2.8X speedup).
-The likely culprit here is the false sharing effect (cache issues with multiple threads writing into adjacent array elements), but since we are writing into a large array, it is more difficult to fix it with spacing (like we did before).
+On my laptop with 8 threads the timing is 193.942 ms (4.8X speedup) which is good but not great -- certainly worse than linear speedup ...
+The speedup on Uu cluster is not great either.
+There could be several potential problems:

+1. False sharing effect (cache issues with multiple threads writing into adjacent array elements).
+1. Less than perfect load balancing between different threads.
+1. Row-major vs. column-major loop order for filling in the `stability` array.
+1. Some CPU cores are slower efficiency cores, and they are slowing down the whole calculation.

 > ### Take-home exercise "Fractal.2"
 > How would you fix this issue?
 If you manage to get a speedup closer to 8X with Base.Threads on 8 cores, we would love
 > to hear your solution!
+Please only check the {{<a "/bad-speedup-solution" "solution">}} once you work on the problem
+> yourself.